Croatia is proud of its cultural quirks and Croatian currency is no exception.

 #11 Euro is another strong currency by which Croats live.
 We already established that you can’t pay in Euros here.
 But you’ll often see prices expressed in Euros.

 This happens because of our past trauma with inflation.
-Back in the time of Yugoslavia, dinar went through a huge devaluation, even on the daily basis.
+Back in the time of Yugoslavia, dinar went through a huge devaluation, even on a daily basis.

 The only way to keep a sense of what something was worth was to compare it against the German Mark.